The Irvington Green Team works with parents and students to raise environmental awareness and implement sustainability projects at Irvington School.

 The Irvington Green Team has been one of the most successful green teams in the district, meeting and working on projects since 2013.

-Our parent meetings are casual get-togethers, usually outdoors at the Pocket Pub (2719 NE 7th Ave.).
+Our Green Team meetings are casual get-togethers, usually outdoors at the Pocket Pub (2719 NE 7th Ave.).
 Join us to discuss exciting project ideas – and add your own!

-See the Irvington PTA Calendar for our next parent meeting.
+See the Irvington PTA Calendar for our next caregiver meeting.

-Some years there has also been a Student Green Team that meets separately, but currently a parent
+Some years there has also been a Student Green Team that meets separately, but currently a caregiver

 volunteer and/or teacher is needed to organize this important piece, to keep students involved and leading the effort.